Do you want to produce consistent, quality social media images in half the time? Here's how to do it.

 Now’s the time to bring everything you’ve decided together into a template.
 Create a template that’s the perfect size for whatever platform(s) you’ll use, whether that’s Facebook, Instagram, Pinterest, Twitter or something else.
 You can find an up to date guide to the sizes you need here.

 Adobe Illustrator, Adobe InDesign and Adobe Photoshop (as well as other programs) could all be used to create your template – use whichever program you’re most comfortable in.
 I’d recommend Adobe Illustrator as the perfect tool for creative entrepreneurs, as you can create so many of the things you need (logos, icons, adverts, infographics, lead magnets…) all in one place.
-You can read more about Illustrator here and try our Illustrator for Creative Entrepreneurs course here.
-There’s also a downloadable, editable social media sized template in Illustrator format here.
+You can read more about Illustrator here and check out our Illustrator for Creative Entrepreneurs course here.
+There’s also a downloadable, editable social media sized template in Illustrator format that you can access by subscribing to our Resource Library.
+Fill in the form below and check your email:

 Batch your work